Nicholaswogan/ImpactAtmosphere/README.md

 To install ImpactAtmosphere, you must have the following installed on your system
 - `Python` (>3.6.0) with the `numpy` and `cantera` packages.
 Install `cantera` using conda: `conda install --channel cantera cantera`, or follow [this guide](https://cantera.org/install/index.html).
 - The GNU compiler collection, version >4.9.4 (includes `gfortran`, `gcc`, etc.).
 If you are using a Mac, I suggest installing it with Homebrew: `brew install gcc`.
 For other operating systems [follow this GNU installation guide](https://gcc.gnu.org/install/binaries.html).
-- The `lapack` library.
-You probably don't have to worry about this because most operating systems have `lapack` installed by default.
-For example, any MacOS should have `lapack` installed in `/urs/lib/`.

  **Install**:<br>